jlabouliere/bikesharing/README.md

   * Destination Density
     * Are there sufficient places to work and visit in a specific area
   * Bike Friendliness
-    * Is the infrastructure in the area conducive to ridership with room for bike lanes and
+    * Is the infrastructure in the area conducive to ridership with room for bike lanes and stations to park unused bikes
+  * Per capita income and vehicle ownership in the surrounding area
+    * Is subscribership a viable option financially
+    * Is bike share a viable option for daily commutes